MinDlessAK/100xDevs-Cohort-2/Week-3/Week-3.1/ReadMe.md

         const numberOrStringSchema = z.union([z.number(), z.string()]);
         const combinedSchema = z.intersection([userSchema, addressSchema]);
         ```
+In Zod, union and intersection are two ways to combine schemas.

+Union: In Zod, a union is used to create a schema that accepts one of several possible schemas.
+In other words, a union allows a value to match any of the given schemas.
+In the given example:

+`const numberOrStringSchema = z.union([z.number(), z.string()]);`
+The numberOrStringSchema is a schema that accepts either a number or a string.

+Intersection: On the other hand, an intersection is used to create a schema that accepts a value if it matches all of several given schemas.
+In other words, an intersection requires a value to match every schema specified.
+In the given example:

+`const combinedSchema = z.intersection([userSchema, addressSchema]);`
+The combinedSchema is a schema that accepts a value if it matches both the userSchema and the addressSchema.

+So, in this case, a union is used to accept a value that matches either a number or a string, while an intersection is used to accept a value that matches both a user and an address schema.

 6. **Optional and Nullable:**
     - You can make properties optional or nullable using `optional` and `nullable` methods.